gitkraken/vscode-gitlens/README.md

 ## Are ✨ and ☁️ features free to use?

-✨ features are free for use on local and publicly hosted repos, while a paid plan is required for use on privately repos. ☁️ feature access is based on your plan including a Free plan.
+✨ features are free for use on local and publicly hosted repos, while a paid plan is required for use on privately hosted repos. ☁️ feature access is based on your plan including a Free plan.

 ## Where can I find pricing?